Updated

 - 1½ cups heavy cream 341 grams, cold

-- ½ teaspoon pure vanilla extract 2 grams, optional
+- ½ tsp pure vanilla extract 2 grams, optional

 Instructions

-- In the bowl of a stand mixer fitted with the whisk attachment, whip the heavy cream, sugar, and vanilla on low speed until small bubbles appear.1½ cups heavy cream, 2 teaspoons powdered sugar, ½ teaspoon pure vanilla extract
+- In the bowl of a stand mixer fitted with the whisk attachment, whip the heavy cream, sugar, and vanilla on low speed until small bubbles appear.
+Make sure not to overwhip.
+Overwhipping the cream will lead to separation of the cream into buttermilk and butter.1½ cups heavy cream, 2 tsp powdered sugar, ½ tsp pure vanilla extract

 - Increase the speed to medium, and when the mixture visibly thickens and begins leaving a trail in the cream, slowly add the gelatin water.